 - Carrying charges or interest expense to earn business or investment income

-The public transit amount is an example of a non-refundable tax credit.
-You get a 15 percent credit for the amount you pay for transit passes.
+The public transit amount was an example of a non-refundable tax credit.
+You received a 15 percent credit for the amount you pay for transit passes.
+Unfortunately, this tax credit was eliminated in the 2017 federal budget and so for the 2017 tax year you can only claim public transit amounts you paid up until the end of June 2017.

 - Volunteer firefighter or Search & Rescue details